JanicaCosta/Portuguese-Wine/README.md

 ## INTRODUCTION

- My site was inspired in my family business , which my father in law has a vineyard and produce a wines. my goal was try to improve his website and at least to show a diferent way to promote his business in the simple way and an easier and better website.
+ My site was inspired in my family business , which my father in law has a vineyard and produce a wines.
+My goal was try to improve his website and at least to show a diferent way to promote his business in the simple way and an easier and better website.

  ## DESIGN

  the desing of the website was based on simple things:
   - Two fonts were used on the page Crimson Text , Dancing Script.
-All text in black.
     - Dancing Script for all titles
     - Crimson Text for all text
   - All tiltles with same sizes and text as well.
+All text in all page is black.
-  - Two main coulors to combine with the rose wine ( #8e6a20 and #e05d332)
+  - Two main coulors were used to combine with the rose wine ( #8e6a20 and #e05d332)
-  - All text and pictures to be center in each section, it looks better organised.
+  - All text and pictures to be center in each section,to look better organised and simple.

 ## WIREFRAME